-Here we're checking out what we want to see from a second-gen device - which could be a direct replacement or it could be a lower-priced secondary device for elsewhere in the home - as well what rumours have appeared so far and when a HomePod 2 or cheaper HomePod might be released.
+Here looking at the latest rumours as well as what we want to see from a second-gen device - which could be a direct replacement or it could be a lower-priced secondary device for elsewhere in the home - as well what rumours have appeared so far and when a HomePod 2 or cheaper HomePod might be released.

 HomePod 2 release date and price

 - Cheaper model due 2020

 The Apple HomePod was released in early 2018 and costs quite a bit more than the Amazon Echo and Google Home alternatives it competes against.
 The problem is that, currently, smart speaker sales are being powered by quantity – Google Home Mini for £29/$29-type deals, for example – not necessarily quality, although there's certainly an argument to suggest that is changing.

-Apple HomePod 2: What we want to see
+What we want to see on HomePod 2